MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 5. To use WinUI 3 tooling such as Live Visual Tree, Hot Reload, and Live Property Explorer, you must enable WinUI 3 tooling with Visual Studio Preview Features as described in the [instructions here](https://github.com/microsoft/microsoft-ui-xaml/issues/4140).

+#### WebView2
+To use WebView2 with WinUI 3 Preview 4, please download the Evergreen Bootstrapper or Evergreen Standalone Installer found on [this page](https://developer.microsoft.com/microsoft-edge/webview2/).

 #### Windows Community Toolkit